jongacnik/gr8/readme.md

 ## Philosophy

 `gr8` has been developed and iterated on (ongoing), specifically for use within projects at [Folder Studio](http://folderstudio.com).
-It shares similarities with other functional css libraries like [tachyons](https://github.com/tachyons-css/tachyons) or [basscss](https://github.com/basscss/basscss), but diverges in it's minimalism and customizability. `gr8` provides no colors, no borders, no font families, etc out of the box, but instead provides ways to rapidly define your own utilties for things like these using simple objects.
+It shares similarities with other functional css libraries like [tachyons](https://github.com/tachyons-css/tachyons) or [basscss](https://github.com/basscss/basscss), but diverges in it's minimalism and customizability. `gr8` provides no colors, no borders, no font-families, etc out of the box, but instead provides ways to rapidly define your own utilties for things like these using simple objects.

+## Todo

+- [ ] Advanced documentation

 ## See Also